iamvery/docs/view_composition/templates.md

 ---
 name: Templates
+desc: Creating different templates for your Pakyow project.
 ---

 A Pakyow template defines one or more containers.
 Later on in composition, a page will be used that defines content for these containers.
 Containers are defined with an inline comment: